UCATLAS/xAODAnaHelpers/docs/Algorithms.rst

 from the ones passing the cuts.

 The JVT selection is OFF by default, it can be turned ON with ```m_doJVT```.
+The default algorithm is NNJvt.
+If another algorithm is needed, use corresponding index for the enum here: https://acode-browser1.usatlas.bnl.gov/lxr/source/athena/PhysicsAnalysis/Interfaces/JetAnalysisInterfaces/JetAnalysisInterfaces/IJetJvtEfficiency.h#0022 (note: this link points to the latest r22 version, i.e. master, if a release is used, please check the corresponding enum for the given release: https://gitlab.cern.ch/atlas/athena/-/tags?search=release%2F22.2&sort=updated_desc)
 The default JVT working point is ```FixedEffPt```, it can be changed with ```m_WorkingPointJVT```.
 JVT is no longer recalculated in JetCalibrator, it is now done in JetSelector.
 It can be disabled by setting ```m_recalculateJvtScores``` to ```false```.
 Furthermore, the JVT algorithm is now NNJvt (default for R22).

 JetHists and JetHistsAlgo
 ~~~~~~~~~~~~~~~~~~~~~~~~~